react-prime/react-prime/README.md

 Make sure all modules are installed:
 `$ npm install`

-For deployment you have to create a bundle for production.
-This will create a `/dist` folder with seperate bundles for the client and the server.
+Create a build for production, this will add a `/dist` folder to the root with all bundles.
 `$ npm run build`

 Run the server file to start server: